Young Boy Beats Rare Form of Cancer at Children's Health Dallas While Uplifting Staff in His Own Way

 She praised his medical team at Children's Health for that.

-Pediatric Hematologist and Oncologist at Children's Health and Associate Professor at UT Southwestern Dr. Tanya Watt said it's their goal.
+His doctor, pediatric hematologist and oncologist at Children's Health and associate professor at UT Southwestern Dr. Tanya Watt, said it's their goal.

-"I think it's one of the amazing things we have here at Children's is just an entire support staff whose goal is really to make sure the entire family is getting cared for,” said Watt, a pediatric hematologist and oncologist at Children's Health and associate professor at UT Southwestern.
-“It's financially difficult, it's socially difficult, it's emotionally difficult."
+"I think it's one of the amazing things we have here at Children's is just an entire support staff whose goal is really to make sure the entire family is getting cared for,” said Watt.
+“It's financially difficult.
+It's socially difficult.
+It's emotionally difficult."

 Molly credits the medical care for Hank beating cancer.
-She credits the emotional care for his thriving through the treatments.
+She credited the emotional care for his thriving through the treatments.

 "They just made it so joyful for him,” Molly said.
 “He has so many nurse friends that he just absolutely adores."